- Is the Tokyo Photographic Art Museum the festival venue?

 - The program encompasses an array of works by movie directors, contemporary artists, video artists, photographers, performance artists, dancers, etc. from Japan and abroad.
 Participants range from internationally operating artists and award winners at fairs and festivals like the Venice Biennale or Cannes Film Festival, to lesser known independent creators who pursue their own unique artistic styles.

 - I am planning to visit the Yebisu International Festival for Art & Alternative Visions for the first time, and I wonder if I will enjoy the program…

 With several admission-free programs, the festival offers plenty of opportunities also for first-timers to enjoy.
 Take your time, see what you like, and discover works and artists that you can connect to casually.
 If you end up wanting to know more, there are numerous talk and Q&A sessions, workshops, and other occasions to participate in and learn more about the works from their respective creators or programmers.
-You may also want to pick up an illustrated program guide at one of the venues, or purchase the official concept book.

 After your visit to the TOP Museum, it is your choice whether you prefer to relax at the cafes and shops inside the building or in the surrounding Yebisu Garden Place area, or dive deeper into the festival program by touring around the affiliated venues in the neighborhood.